 The goddess of wisdom and the strategy of war, Athena is one of the first Olympians Zagreus meets on his journey, as well as being one of the most stoic of the bunch.
 Her defensive and reflective boons are some of the most popular in high-octane Zagreus builds, and her two late-game boons that offer death defiance, or in simple terms, a second life, can save a run in an instant.

 Keepsake: Eternal Rose – Increased chance of rare or better Aphrodite boons

 As the god of love, Aphrodite is a voracious flirt with Zagreus, often leaving Hades’ son red in the face.
 Her boons have a similar effect on enemies, giving them the weak status condition that increases damage taken, making it even easier for Zag to tear through the denizens of Tartarus and beyond.
 If you want to completely win her favor, you need to cement all three romantic relationships, at which point the love goddess opens up to you a little more.

 Keepsake: Adamant Arrowhead – Increased chance of rare or better Artemis boons

 Artemis is the goddess of the hunt and one of the many Olympians who offer their boons to Zag on his adventure.
-With her own slowly unravelling sub-plot detailing her relationship with her former hunt partner, and potentially more, Callisto, she is certainly one of the less irritating gods, and her arrow shot boons work wonders in a ranged Zagreus build.
+With her own slowly unraveling sub-plot detailing her relationship with her former hunt partner, and potentially more, Callisto, she is certainly one of the less irritating gods, and her arrow-shot boons work wonders in a ranged Zagreus build.